wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 == Changelog ==

 = 2.0.1 =
-* (3 Sep 2013) Added a warning for changing discount type on a site with existing orders (currently it is safe to change discount type only on fresh WooCommerce installation with no orders).
+* (3 Sep 2013) Added a warning for changing discount type on a site with existing orders (currently it is safe to change discount type only for the first time after installing the plugin or on fresh WooCommerce installation with no orders).

 = 2.0 =
 * (3 Sep 2013) Possibility of setting a flat (fixed) discount in currency units.